libbytanner/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [x] **All functionality implemented or mocked out** - All the functionality is mocked out, but more will come with the service deliverable.
-- [x] **Hooks** - I used hooks to manage the state of different components, specifically areas like the album info that will be state dependent.
+- [x] **Hooks** - I used hooks like useState and useEffect to give different variables state, and to manage the state of different components, specifically areas like the album info that will be state dependent.

 ## 🚀 Service deliverable